eliobartos/blog/_posts/2018-10-09-r-package-misc.md

 1      1 2.425000 1.0144785 0.5072393 1.590666 3.259334
 2      2 5.233333 0.6806859 0.3929942 4.586915 5.879751
 ```
-And finally we get two tables.
+We also get two tables.
 First one is an easy way to compare quantiles.
-Second one is basically data that is in the first graph, showing mean, standard error and confidence intervals.
+Second one is basically data that is in the graph, showing mean, standard error and confidence intervals.

 <a name="split_per_group"></a>
 ### split_per_group